How can we help you today?

 European Union (EU)

-The EU offers similar protections to the U.S., with an emphasis on trademark rights and fair competition.
+The EU offers protections similar to those in the U.S., with an emphasis on trademark rights and fair competition.
 The EU Intellectual Property Office (EUIPO) handles trademark registration and disputes at the EU level.
 If your domain name is linked to a registered trademark and used in a way that identifies your brand, it can be enforced as part of your IP rights.

-Country-specific domain rules (like .de for Germany or .fr for France) may come with extra conditions or restrictions set by national authorities.
-So, while EU-wide protections apply, local regulations may affect domain ownership or usage.
+Country-specific domain rules (such as .de for Germany or .fr for France) may include additional conditions or restrictions set by national authorities.
+While EU-wide protections apply, local regulations may affect domain ownership or use.

 Asia and other regions